oliverbinns/timeWarpOB/docs/source/APIref.rst

 API reference
 =============

-The following is a reference guide for the functions in the modules of neurOB, sorted by submodule.
+The following is a reference guide for the functions in the modules of timeWarpOB, sorted by submodule.

 timeWarpOB